 {\bf Supervised fine-tuning (SFT).} We train the LLM using the standard SFT objective, which aims to maximize the likelihood of producing the ground-truth response given an input: $\mathcal{L}_{\text{SFT}}(\theta) = - \mathbb{E}_{(x, y) \sim \mathcal{D}}\sum \log p(y | x; \theta)$, where $(x, y)$ is the input-output pair and $\theta$ denotes the parameters.
 While typically effective for improving accuracy, SFT tends to memorize the training data and has limited generalizability~\citep{chu2025sft}.
 Moreover, the model is trained to always provide an answer, even when unsure, which inevitably encourages hallucinations~\citep{Kalai2025why}.

-{\bf Reinforcement learning (RL).} Traditional RL methods optimize the LLM using accuracy-based reward signals, provided by a verifier to determine whether a prediction is correct~\citep{guo2025deepseekr1}.
+{\bf Reinforcement learning (RL).} Traditional RL methods optimize the LLM using accuracy-based binary reward signals, provided by a verifier that determines whether a prediction is correct~\citep{guo2025deepseekr1}.
 Although RL typically achieves better generalization than SFT by eliminating direct supervision with ground-truth answers, vanilla RL is not explicitly designed to recognize uncertainty or abstain when appropriate.
 As a result, it may substantially increase correctness but still fails to prevent hallucinations~\citep{kang2025unfamiliar}, as also observed in our preliminary findings.